Pitchstep/web/README.md

 # Sith14Fun

 ### Latest update
-1.0.1 Patch - Removed Sith14Navigation.
-Working on adding it to the home page.
+1.0.1 Patch - You can now navigate through the site on the home page.

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.